CompIsle/Unit-15-Asignment-2/doc/problems.md

 courses so they wont have experience like the requirments say.

+Desing problme text on about us oage and outr staff size look wrong

 # Things to do

 Style links on Available jobs page